adamwong246/adamwong246.github.io/resume.md

 I worked with a team to decompose a monolithic Rails app into a series of Typescript microservices.

+- organized our team under Agile methodologies and Jira
 - designed an open-source, functional and type-safe framework used across multiple teams with our organization
 - migrated a Rails monolith into a series of micro-services
 - wrote frontend SPAs in TS with Redux, Reselect and React